ghoumbadji/GradientDescent/README.md

 # GradientDescent
-A simple implementation of gradient descent (from scratch)
+A simple implementation of gradient descent regressor (from scratch)